telicent-oss/smart-caches-core/docs/index.md

 ![Search Indexing Pipeline Example](images/search-pipeline-example.jpeg)

-The above example is implemented in the [ElasticSearch Smart Cache][1] repository where everything except the final *JSON to Elastic* piece is provided from this repository.
+The above example is implemented in the [Smart Cache Search][1] repository where everything except the final *JSON to Elastic* piece is provided from this repository.

 **Note** that the actual pipeline as implemented has additional sinks in it versus the above rough design sketch.
 We use